ofbyfor/ofbyfor/README.md

 - [Github Markdown Wiki](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

 ### Guides
 As the project grows, discussion and examples of best practices regarding the use of markdown is encouraged.

 Caveat markdown is encorperated into the GitHub service.
-This is why the [https://github.com/ofbyfor/ofbyfor/README.md](https://github.com/ofbyfor/ofbyfor/README.md) is rendered as it is on the [https://github.com/ofbyfor](https://github.com/ofbyfor) overview page.
+This is why the [https://github.com/ofbyfor/ofbyfor/README.md](https://github.com/ofbyfor/ofbyfor/README.md) file is rendered as it is on the [https://github.com/ofbyfor](https://github.com/ofbyfor) overview page.
+To see this compare the URL of this page with https://github.com/ofbyfor/ofbyfor/README.md.
+They should be the same.
+Then take a look at [https://github.com/ofbyfor/ofbyfor/README.md](https://github.com/ofbyfor/ofbyfor/README.md).
+This is the code of the README.md that is being rendered.

 This is out of the box behavior for any account.

 #### Example article
 - Documenting the best practices for markdown, so new user can quickly get up to speed.